fhildeb/lukso-node-guide/3-system-setup/02-disk-volumes.md

   Block device           253:0
 ```

-Keep in mind that the `LV Path`, `LV Name`, and `VG Name` properties might be different if you gave a custom name during the install.
+Remember that the `LV Path`, `LV Name`, and `VG Name` properties might differ if you have been given a custom name during installation.
 If you did not create a second one during the installation, there should only be one logical volume for now.

-**If you extended your logical volume to the maximum available capacity on the main storage device during the install process, the** `LV Size` **property will be similar to the size of your first physical disk.**
+**If you extended your logical volume to the maximum available capacity on the main storage device during installation, the** `LV Size` **property will be similar to the size of your first physical disk.**

 ### 3.2.4 Extending a logical volume

-LVM itself comes with its own toolkit on Unix-like operating systems such used to increase the size of a logical volume.
+LVM itself comes with its toolkit on Unix-like operating systems used to increase the size of a logical volume.
 We can pass the following arguments:

-- `-l`: the flag specifies the size that should be given to the logical volume in extents.
-We can use the `+100%FREE` parameter to tell the extension tool to use all of the free Physical Extents in the volume group.
-It will then effectively extend the logical volume to use all of the remaining free space in the volume group.
-If you want to extend a volume group by a lower percentage, use a lower amount.
+- `-l`: the flag specifies the size that should be given to the logical volume in extent.
+We can use the `+100%FREE` parameter to tell the extension tool to use all the free Physical Extents in the volume group.
+It will then effectively extend the logical volume to use the remaining free space in the volume group.
+Use a lower amount to expand a volume group by a lower percentage.
 - `-L`: the flag specifies the size that should be given to the logical volume in gigabytes.
 We can use the `+50G` parameter to tell the extension tool to add 50 GB to the volume group.
-It will then effectively extend the logical volume to use all of the remaining free space in the volume group.
-If you want to extend a volume group to by a different ammount, change the number in front of the `G`.
-If you want to extend smaller or bigger amounts, you can use `M` for megabytes and `T` for terabytes.
+It will then effectively extend the logical volume to use the remaining free space in the volume group.
+Change the number before the `G` to expand a volume group by a different amount.
+For extending smaller or more significant amounts, you can use `M` for megabytes and `T` for terabytes.
-- `path`: the parameter defines the logical volume that you want to extend on the volume group.
-Make sure to update the `<logical-volume-path>` with the `LV Path` property from the previous `lvdisplay` command.
+- `path`: the parameter defines the logical volume you want to extend on the volume group.
+Update the `<logical-volume-path>` with the `LV Path` property from the previous `lvdisplay` command.

-**If you did not extend the storage to the physically available space during install but want to configure it now, you can use the following command.
-This can not only be done for the main storage device, but also for the newly added logical volume of the secondary storage disk.**
+**If you did not extend the storage to the physically available space during installation but want to configure it now, you can use the following command.
+The expansion can be done for the main storage device and the newly added logical volume of the secondary storage disk.**

 ```sh
 sudo lvextend -l +100%FREE <logical-volume-path>